Inuani/42_inception/README.md

-# Inception: A Darkly Intriguing Journey into the Dockerverse
+# Inception: An Odyssey into the Inner Dockerverse

-Welcome to Inception, an eerily engrossing project that takes you deep into the heart of a mysterious and complex Docker-based infrastructure.
-This treacherous journey is not for the faint of heart, as it will challenge your wits and cunning in setting up a multi-container environment from the depths of the digital abyss.
+Welcome to Inception, a project that takes you deep into the heart of your inner mysterious and complex Docker-based infrastructure.
+This treacherous journey is not for the faint of heart, as it will challenge your wits and cunning in setting up a multi-container environment from the depths of your digital abyss.

 ## The Premise